-TOYA S.A. (the "Company" or the "Parent Company") is a joint stock company established under the Commercial Companies Code.
-The Parent Company has its registered office in Wrocław at ul.
+TOYA S.A. (hereinafter referred to as the "Company") is a joint-stock company, established on the basis of the Commercial Companies Code.
+The Company has its registered office in Wrocław at ul.
 Sołtysowicka 13/15.

 TOYA S.A. was formed on the basis of a Notarial Deed drawn up on 17 November 1999 by the Notary Public Jolanta Ołpińska in the Notarial Office in Wrocław (Rep. A No 5945/99).
-Pursuant to a decision of 3 December 1999, the Parent Company was entered in the Commercial Register maintained by the District Court for Wrocław-Fabryczna, 6th Commercial Division, with the reference number RHB 9053.
-By virtue of a decision of 4 December 2001, the District Court for Wrocław-Fabryczna, 6th Commercial Division of the National Court Register, decided to enter the Parent Company in the Register of Entrepreneurs, with the reference number KRS 0000066712.
+Pursuant to a court decision of 3 December 1999, the Company was entered in the Commercial Register maintained by the District Court for Wrocław-Fabryczna, 6th Commercial Division, under entry No RHB 9053.
+By virtue of a decision of 4 December 2001, the District Court for Wrocław-Fabryczna, 6th Commercial Division of the National Court Register, decided to enter the Company in the Register of Entrepreneurs, with the reference number KRS 0000066712.
 The entry in the Register took place on 5 December 2001.